cloudevents/spec/spec.md

    For example, a weather station transmits a 12-byte, proprietary event payload indicating weather conditions once every 5 minutes over LoRaWAN.
-A LoRaWAN gateway is then used to publish the event to an Internet destination in the Cloud Events format.
+A LoRaWAN gateway is then used to publish the event to an Internet destination in the CloudEvents format.
 The LoRaWAN gateway is the event producer, publishing on behalf of the weather station, and will set event metadata appropriately to reflect the source of the event.